actionnick/exposure/README.md

 var settings = exposure.settings;

 settings.brightness = 1.3; // frame will automatically draw when settings has been updated.
+JSON.stringify(settings.json);
 ```

 ## Development
-Right now the best place to test changes would be to hack on the demo app in the `demo` folder.
+A good place to make or test changes would be the [demo app](http://actionnick.github.io/exposure/).

 ```
 git clone git@github.com:actionnick/exposure.git